- How Sleep Works

 |Frame||Triangular frame||Two nare plugs attached linked by a vertical pillow||Two nare plugs linked by headgear|

-|Coverage Areas||Entire nose, including bridge and both nostrils||Nares (nostrils) only||Nares (nostrils) only|
+|Coverage areas||Entire nose, including bridge and both nostrils||Nares (nostrils) only||Nares (nostrils) only|

 |Headgear||Jaw and head straps that connect behind the ears||One strap that runs beneath the nostrils and wraps around the head on both sides||One strap that runs beneath the nostrils and wraps around the head, as well as a forehead strap|

-|Air Delivery||Indirect; users inhale oxygen supplied through the frame||Direct; oxygen is delivered into both nares||Direct; oxygen is delivered into both nares|
+|Air delivery||Indirect; users inhale oxygen supplied through the frame||Direct; oxygen is delivered into both nares||Direct; oxygen is delivered into both nares|

-|Optimal Air Pressure||Any rate, including high pressure (14 or higher)||Low to moderate; high pressure can cause discomfort and irritation||Low to moderate; high pressure can cause discomfort and irritation|
+|Optimal pressure settings||Any rate, including high pressure (14 or higher)||Low to moderate; high pressure can cause discomfort and irritation||Low to moderate; high pressure can cause discomfort and irritation|

-|Price Range||$60 to $130||$80 to $100||$80 to $90|
+|Average price range||$60 to $130||$80 to $100||$80 to $90|

-|Ideal Sleep Position||Back or side||Back, side, or stomach||Back, side, or stomach|
+|Ideal sleep position||Back or side||Back, side, or stomach||Back, side, or stomach|

 Other characteristics of nasal cradle, nasal pillow, and nasal prong CPAP masks include the following: